dkruijs/squad_q-a_web_app/README.md

 SQuAD Q&A web app
 ==============================

-A deep learning-based model based on the [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/) for answering reading comprehension questions, deployable as a web app.
+A deep learning-based model based on Google's [ALBERT](https://github.com/google-research/ALBERT) and trained on the [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/) for answering reading comprehension questions, deployable as a web app.
 This is my capstone project for the [Udacity Machine Learning Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t).

 ***Currently a work in progress!*** To check out a thorough project description and to get a feel for the scope of this project, check out the [capstone project proposal (PDF)](docs/Capstone_proposal.pdf) I wrote as part of the Nanodegree.